Introduction: Root Locus Controller Design

 (1)

-and thus the poles of the closed-loop poles of the closed-loop system are values of such that .
+and thus the poles of the closed-loop poles of the closed-loop system are values of

 (2)